Starting a blog is still one of the best online businesses you can create today.

-If you’re doing research on your topic and find little to no competition, that’s a bad sign.
+If you’re researching your topic and find little to no competition, that’s a bad sign.
 Google is your friend, and success leaves clues.
 Use the search engines to tell you what’s popular.

 It’s time to do some market research.
-Using Google Search is a great sign to see if anyone is already writing about the niche you may want to enter.
-It doesn’t cost you anything to do this, and you can immediately figure out who’s your competition.
+Using Google Search is a great way to see if anyone is already writing about the niche you may want to enter.
+It doesn’t cost you anything to do this, and you can immediately determine where your competition is coming from.